ShihYun0130/Kafka-practice/README.md

     ```bash
     POST /api/notifications/send
     ```
+- Caffeine Cache: A sample code of dynamic cache ttl for every key using Caffeine

 ### How to Run the Project
 1. Run the following command to start Kafka and Zookeeper: